swimos/swimos-docs/src/_frontend/gettingStarted.md

 const downlink = client.downlink();
 ```

-Then provide your link with the URI of the Web Agent to which you wish to connect.
+Then provide your link with the `nodeUri` and `laneUri of the Web Agent to which you wish to connect.

 ```typescript
 downlink.setHostUri("warp://example.com");